 If you’re searching for a women’s ring you might like the eternity band, a particularly flashy style where a band of precious metal is set with a continuous line of identically cut stones.
 These stones are usually diamonds, however, the style can be set using colorful gemstones, too.
 The only downside to this design is that you might encounter resizing troubles if the ring doesn’t fit properly.
 That’s why it’s extra important to make sure that you know your ring size before committing to this setting.When choosing a diamond ring, consider lab grown diamonds over naturally mined diamonds.
 There are differences and similarities between lab grown diamonds vs. natural, but ultimately, we believe that lab grown diamonds are better for the earth and better for your wallet.

 Whether you’re choosing multiple rings, a diamond wedding band, a plain band—whichever ring style your heart desires—the choice is yours.
-Visit us at 12FIFTEEN Diamonds for endless options, from a simple wedding band to a wedding ring set, bridal jewelry, lab diamond gifts, accessories and more.
+Visit us at 12FIFTEEN Diamonds for endless options, from a simple wedding band to a wedding ring set, bridal jewelry, lab diamond gifts, classic wedding rings for women, accessories and more.
 We are your lab diamond destination.